renatomaia/coutil/README.md

 CoUtil Library
 ==============

-`coutil` is a collection of Lua modules that provide utility functions for multithreading using coroutines.
-It provides support for:
+`coutil` modules provides utility functions for multithreading in Lua using coroutines.
+In particular, it provides support for:

 - Coroutine execution finalizers.
 - Coroutine syncronization abstractions: